 - Never leave a lit candle unattended

 - Do not burn your candle all the way down.
-Once you can see the base of the wick, the candle should not be burned.
-Continuing to burn the candle may result in the glass jar shattering.
+Once you can see tthat there is 1/2 inch Continuing to burn the candle may result in the glass jar shattering.